What Happens When You Withdraw

 If, as a student, you received more aid than what you earned, then you are required to repay the Department of Education the amount received in excess of your eligibility.
 This amount is called a Title IV Overpayment.

-The college will send you a bill via email.
+The college will send a bill to your message center in eServices.
 It must be repaid within 45 days from the date of notification or the college must report it to the Department of Education.
 If you do not pay the debt within 45 days, then you will become ineligible for any further aid until the debt is paid in full or satisfactory arrangements are made with the Department of Education.

 If you did not receive all the aid you earned, then the college will make a post-withdrawal disbursement to you for all federal grant eligibility and a post-withdrawal offer for any loan eligibility.